A Legend 40 Years in the Making

-- When the pH of the soil is not neutral, the plants are unable to absorb nutrients from the soil, which inhibits plant growth.
+- When the pH of the soil is not neutral, the tequila plant is unable to absorb nutrients from the soil, which inhibits plant growth.

-- Blue Weber agave was naturally abundant in the Jalisco area when it was classified.
+- Agave azul was naturally abundant in the Jalisco area when it was classified.

 - The root structure is horizontal; the leaves are narrow, straight, and lance-shaped, with a teal blue color and a waxy substance that reduces water loss during the hot periods of the day.

 - Because of its metabolism, a ripe agave tequilana can yield up to 26% total reducing sugars when its starch tissues are hydrolyzed (by cooking).
 Other agave varieties, such as agustafolia and salmiana, can only yield between 15 to 17% total reducing sugars.

 Fields must be kept free of weeds, and disease and pests controlled.
 Fungus growth must be prevented as well.